 A Sermon on Romans 9:19-24Read more

 Why does God allow evil to exist?
 Many see the presence and reality of evil as something God should extinguish.
-What they fail to see, as Dr. Martyn Lloyd-Jones proclaims, is that evil is not an external force acting upon humanity, but an internal reality within humanity.
+In this sermon on Roman 9:19–24 titled “God’s Wrath,” Dr. Martyn Lloyd-Jones says that what fails to be seen is that evil is not an external force acting upon humanity, but an internal reality within people.
 To extinguish evil would be to extinguish humanity.
 The holiness of God will not tolerate anything sinful in His presence and His wrath is completely justified to protect His glory.
-That protect should immediately send every sinner to hell, however, it is God’s grace and mercy that restrains His wrath.
+That protection should immediately send every sinner to hell; however, it is God’s grace and mercy that restrains His wrath.
 As seen in the example of Pharaoh, God endures sinners for a time so that His kindness may be on display and people brought to salvation (Romans 2:4).
-However, His kindness is not to be abused, and his patience and longsuffereing are not to be ignored.
-Though He may for a time endure sinners as Christ did with Judas, that patience did not save them, it only prolonged the time until their punishment.
-That is the lesson of the Old Testament, that God waits, longing for people to repent.
+However, His kindness is not to be abused and His patience and longsuffering are not to be ignored.
+Though for a time He may endure sinners as Christ did with Judas, that patience did not save him and it only prolonged the time until his punishment.
+That is the lesson of the Old Testament – that God waits, longing for people to repent.
 However He will not delay punishment forever and when it does arrive, it will be without recourse.
-The lesson to humanity today is to repent while there is time, and while the longsuffering of God endures our sin.
+The lesson to humanity today is to repent while there is time and while the longsuffering of God endures their sin.
 Be reconciled to God today and embrace the forgiveness only available through Jesus Christ.